-Step 4: Open a Business Bank Account
+Open a Bank Account for Your Business

 Managing the financial perspectives of the business is one of the challenging tasks for many business owners.
 They need to keep a record of the various expenses and even manage the income sources.

-Having a perfect and detailed account to manage all such things will be easy for you to file for tax and help with personal asset protection.
-One of the best recommendations is that you can keep personal and business accounts separately.
+[Image source: Truic]Having a perfect and detailed account to manage all such things will be easy for you to file for tax and help with personal asset protection.
+One of the best recommendations is that you keep personal and business accounts separately.

 The reason is that if something unusual happens and suddenly your business is sued, it will not affect your personal account.
 Managing the financial perspectives of the business is one of the challenging tasks for many business owners.

 You have an option to opt for a business credit card that will maintain all your business expenses in one place.
 It also plays a vital role in enhancing your company’s credit history, which in turn gains huge profit margins.

 Make a List of Equipment that You Will Need For Your Business

 As we all know, the roof cleaning business involves fewer upfront costs.
 You only need a simple pressure washer, detergent, and bleach.
 That’s it.

 Many homeowners and even roof cleaning businesses make a mistake by using a hose with too much pressure for cleaning a roof.
 They usually remove or clean chewing gum off the walkway, but they do more damage.